shortpatti/aboutme/_docs/kb-article-samples.md

 ##### Logon script issues

-Remove any references to a logon script within:
+1. Remove any references to a logon script within:
    - Active Directory uses and computers
    - Computer Management
    - Any sore of computer or group policy.

-   **Tip!** Create a local account directly on the Remote Desktop Server to ensure that the profile loads directly from the server.
+2. Create a local account directly on the Remote Desktop Server to ensure that the profile loads directly from the server.
 Retest the logon.

-{% include alert.html type="success" title="Tip!" content="To help troubleshoot the resources in the script, comment out (REM) or input pause statements throughout each section of the logon script. " %}
+{% include alert.html type="success" title="Tips!" content="To help troubleshoot the resources in the script, comment out (REM) or input pause statements throughout each section of the logon script. " %}

 ##### Network issues